 How Can I help?

 There are many ways you can help make an impact on the lives of our residents.
 You can make a cash donation or provide gift cards for clothing, shoes and food.
-You can also donate items such as new or gently used clothing, personal hygiene items, etc. Consider attending one of our signature fundraising events, or you can host your own fundraiser at your business or home.
+You can also donate items such as new or gently used clothing, personal hygiene items, etc. Consider attending one of our signature fundraising events, or hosting a fundraiser at your business or home.
 Click here for more information about the many ways you can make a difference.

 Can I volunteer to serve food?